clementnader/cbtc_configuration_checking/route_and_overlap_control_tables_verification/README.md

 - <ins>**DC_BOP**</ins>: It is used for the verification of routes and overlaps.
 It is an Excel file (.xls) provided in the project database C_D470 (directly in the folder or inside subfolder C64_D413) containing the correspondence between the switches position at CBTC level (left/right) and at IXL level (normal/reverse).

+- <ins>**Control Tables**</ins>: They are PDF files provided by IXL containing the Routes definition and the Overlaps definition (in two different files).
+Multiple Route and multiple Overlap Control Tables can exist on a project when there are multiple IXLs.

 ---